GreatCowBASIC/Help/output/md/i2c_master_hardware.md

 <span class="strong">**Explanation:**</span>

-This program demonstrates how to read and write data from an EEPROM device using the serial protocal called I2C.
+This program demonstrates how to read and write data from an EEPROM device using the serial protocol called I2C.

 This program uses the hardware I2C module within the microcontroller.
-If your microcontroller does not have a hardware I2C module then please use the software I2C GCBASIC ibrary.
+If your microcontroller does not have a hardware I2C module, then please use the software I2C GCBASIC library.

 This program has three sections.